mtijanic/nwnee-shader-tutorials/README.md

 The tutorials will (try to) teach you to write shaders for NWN:EE.
 A lot of this knowledge is applicable to other games, but there are also significant gaps.
 NWN supports only a small subset of features present in a modern game; others (e.g. tessellation, geometry shaders, etc) are beyond the scope of these tutorials.
 You will find plenty of generic tutorials online, should you want to learn about those.

+## FAQ

+If you already have some knowledge how shaders work and are just looking for a specific answer, check the [FAQ](tut/faq.md).

 ## Chapters

 - [What is a shader?](tut/what-is-a-shader.md)